ThePortalWiki/pwiki-matrix/README.md

     pwiki-synapse /initialize-synapse-onetime.sh
 ```

-This will initialize a data container named `pwiki-synapse-initial` and will initialize its `/synapse` volume with the Synapse-generated content: the initial configuration file, and some secrets necessary to run the Synapse server.
+This will initialize the `$PWIKI_SYNAPSE_CONFIG` volume with the Synapse-generated content: the initial configuration file, and some secrets necessary to run the Synapse server.

 ```
 /synapse